 The most widely cited examples of sentences with hyperintensional positions are those that fall within the scope of a psychological operator such as ‘believes that’, ‘hopes that’, ‘fears that’, and so forth.
 Suppose the sentence ‘Bob believes that Jim is 200cm tall’ is true.
 ‘Jim is 200cm tall’ is intensionally equivalent to ‘Jim is 2m tall’.
 Nevertheless, the sentence ‘Bob believes that Jim is 2m tall’ might be false.

 The sort of hyperintensionality that arises in contexts such as these is what we will call weak hyperintensionality.
-Weak hyperintensionality arises solely as a result of features of our representational system.
-By this we mean that it arises because we are able to represent the very same state of the world, S, in different ways, R and R*, such that we can bear different psychological attitudes towards R than we do towards R*.
+Weak hyperintensionality arises solely as a result of features of our representational systems.
+By this we mean that it arises because we are able to represent the very same state of the world in different ways, R and R*, such that we can bear different psychological attitudes towards R than we do towards R*.
 In this regard weak hyperintensionality is plausibly the result of ignorance or non-ideal rationality on the part of agents.
 Why is someone able to bear different attitudes towards R than they do towards R*?
 Because that someone is ignorant of the fact that R and R* are just two ways of representing the very same state of the world.
 How is it that Bob can believe that Jim is 200 cm tall but not believe that Jim is 2m tall?
 He can do so because Bob is ignorant of some fact (that 200cm is the same length as 2m), or because while Bob knows how to translate between centimetres and metres, he makes a mistake in doing so on this occasion.
 How is it that Bob can believe that Superman can fly, but not believe that Clark Kent can fly?
 He can do so because Bob is ignorant of the fact that Superman is Clark Kent.

 We will say that sentences that have hyperintensional positions only because they report that an individual has a psychological attitude towards some proposition are weakly hyperintensional.
 We will say that a sentence contains a psychological attitude construction if it contains both a psychological operator, such as ‘believes that’, ‘desires that’ and so forth, in conjunction with a name of some individual to whom that attitude is ascribed.
-Thus typical psychological attitude constructions will be expressions such as ‘Bob believes that’ or ‘Jenny desires that’, though they can take other grammatical forms such as ‘it is believed by Bob that’ or ‘that…is believed by Bob’.
+Thus, typical psychological attitude constructions will be expressions such as ‘Bob believes that’ or ‘Jenny desires that’, though they can take other grammatical forms such as ‘it is believed by Bob that’ or ‘that…is believed by Bob’.
 A sentence will count as having a hyperintensional position only because it contains a psychological attitude construction just in case in the absence of that attitude construction, the sentence that remains has no hyperintensional positions.
 Roughly, then, the idea is that a sentence S is weakly hyperintensional if S contains some psychological attitude construction, N, (where N names an individual and a psychological operator) and when we remove N from S, we are left with a sentence that contains no hyperintensional positions.

 To be more precise, let us call a sentence that consists only of a psychological attitude construction and an expression falling under its scope a saturated psychological attitude construction.
 Saturated psychological attitude constructions have the form N(E), where E is an expression falling under the scope of N: e.g., ‘Bob believes that (grass is green).’
 We can then define weak hyperintensionality as follows: